I am asked, ‘Why House Hunters International? Why would anyone subject themselves to reality TV?’

 It will be the third time covering our life story since moving to Europe in 2011, in 2013 we shared our renovation project in southern France on our villa in the episode called House Hunters International, Where Are They Now?

-in 2015, Carolyne and David Burt bought and renovated a house in Capestang when I worked for the town hall in Capestang and I managed the publicity of our village sharing all the best features on international TV.
-Alfonz and I were also lucky enough to participate in the episode.
+Again in 2015, Carolyne and David Burt bought and renovated a house in Capestang when I worked for the town hall in Capestang and I managed the publicity of our village sharing all the best features on international TV.
+Alfonz and I were also lucky enough to participate in that episode too.
+There was also a renovation offshoot show!

 And here we go again in 2017 sharing our move from Capestang France to Budapest Hungary; selling our villa, searching for a home in Budapest near the French private school and also starting a business and finding steady work as an ESL teacher.